taylorPat/Documentations/01_network-protocols/secure-shell.md

 SSH keys are used for secure authentication when accessing remote systems, such as servers or cloud environments, without the need for passwords.

-[!NOTE]
-**Authentication: "Who are you?"**
+> [!NOTE] > **Authentication: "Who are you?"**
-Authentication is the process of verifying the identity of a user, device, or system.
+> Authentication is the process of verifying the identity of a user, device, or system.
 It ensures that the entity requesting access is genuinely who they claim to be.
-Examples: Username and password, ssh keys
+> Examples: Username and password, ssh keys

-**Authorization: "What can you do?"**
+> [!NOTE] > **Authorization: "What can you do?"**
-Authorization comes after authentication and defines what an authenticated user or system is allowed to do or access.
+> Authorization comes after authentication and defines what an authenticated user or system is allowed to do or access.
 It determines permissions for different actions and resources within the system.
-Examples: User can be assigned permissions through Role-based Access Control (RBAC), OAuth (token based autorization method)
+> Examples: User can be assigned permissions through Role-based Access Control (RBAC), OAuth (token based autorization method)

 Follow the instructions on https://cloud.google.com/compute/docs/connect/create-ssh-keys#create_an_ssh_key_pair: